 Industrial post-metal outfit Lament Cityscape recently released a remixed and remastered version of their 2015 full-length, The Torn, entitled The Torn (Release).
 The massive re-release features various remixes from artists such as Theologian and Godhunter, as well as a cover of Ministry‘s “Filth Pig”.
 To coincide with the record’s release, the band have also released an official film to accompany the record.
 The film, directed by Neil Corbin, is just as brooding and disquieting as the album itself.

-Check out the album below along with the video for the track “Ecdysis”.
+Check out the film below and purchase the record here.
 Continue Reading

 Russian melodic death metallers Instorm released their sophomore full-length record, Taming the Chaos, earlier this month via Metal Carnival Records.
 The roughly 40-minute effort blends scalding aggression with an impeccable sense of melody and is brimming with virtuosic musicianship and neoclassical sensibilities.
 Fans of Dark Tranquility, Wintersun, and the like, take note.
 Continue Reading

 The eclectic duo of Ray Suhy (ex-East of the Wall, Six Feet Under) and Steve Honoshowsky (Daughter Vision, No Use For Humans) craft hallucinogenic prog rock with their Gematria project.
 The band’s unique writing method involves the use of its namesake, gematria, which is a Qabbalistic numerological system that relates words to numbers, as well as the works of Aleister Crowley for rhythmic and melodic ideas.
 This very ambitious and esoteric approach to writing is reflecting in the band’s bizarre sound, as one can imagine.
 Continue Reading